andreineagoe23/monevo/DEPLOYMENT.md

 1. Go to Render Dashboard → New → Blueprint
 2. Connect your GitHub repository
-3. Render will automatically detect `backend/render.yaml`
+3. Render will automatically detect `render.yaml` in the repository root
 4. Review the services and click "Apply"

 ### 2. Environment Variable Groups